langchain-ai/opengpts/README.md

 You can deploy to GCP Cloud Run using the following command:

-First create a `.env.gcp.yaml` file with the contents from `.env.gcp.yaml.example` and fill in the values.
+First, create a `.env.gcp.yaml` file with the contents from `.env.gcp.yaml.example` and fill in the values.
 Then run:

 ```shell
 gcloud run deploy opengpts --source . --port 8001 --env-vars-file .env.gcp.yaml --allow-unauthenticated --region us-central1 --min-instances 1